 Atlanta Integrative Psychiatry offers a dynamic array of innovative outpatient services for adults who have been struggling with panic disorder, social anxiety disorder, specific phobia, and other anxiety disorders.

 Our center in Atlanta, Georgia, is a safe and supportive place where you can receive customized care from a team of experienced and dedicated professionals.
-These caregivers can assess the full scope of your needs, then develop an individualized plan that can put you on the path toward a much healthier and more hopeful future.
-We understand the many ways that untreated anxiety can undermine your efforts to enjoy a full and satisfying life, and we’re committed to providing you with a truly personalized experience while you are in our care.
+These specialists will assess the full scope of your needs and develop an individualized plan to help you achieve a healthier and more hopeful future.

-To learn more about anxiety treatment at Atlanta Integrative Psychiatry, or to schedule a free assessment, please visit our Appointment page or call us today.
+To learn more about anxiety treatment at Atlanta Integrative Psychiatry schedule a free assessment or call us today.
 We look forward to answering all your questions and helping you determine if our center is the right place for you.